raae/queen.raae.codes/content/landing/mpya/index.md

 ---
 badge: Talk
 title: Encryption and Privacy in web applications
-lead: Thank you for coming to my talk!
 image: ./mpya-speaking.jpeg
 imageAlt: Queen Raae on a large screen, the host of the event at a stool by a table
 # tags: Encryption, Privacy, POW!